 - Community: This option will give you access to Peer Messaging!
-Choosing Community will make you visible to other students and alumni across all Handshake schools, as well as to employers approved by your school.
+Choosing Community will make you visible to other students and alumni across all Handshake institutions, as well as to employers approved by your institution.

-- Employers: This option will make you visible to employers approved by your school.
+- Employers: This option will make you visible to employers approved by your institution.
 You will not have access to Peer Messaging.

 - Private: Choosing this option means that you are not visible to other students, alumni, or employers.
-You still have access to Handshake jobs and to other resources provided by your school.
+You still have access to Handshake jobs and to other resources provided by your institution.